Skip to main content

 08_42_41-Packet capture - Meraki Dashboard.png 0 08_44_09-Packet capture - Meraki Dashboard.png

 Each packet capture file should have a file name that contains the case number and where the file was taken.
-Once each capture is saved, place them into a zip folder and upload them to the case in Dashboard.
-This can be done under Help > Cases.
-Click on the case, then use the Upload files button in the Files section.
+Once each capture is saved, place them into a zip folder and upload them to the case in the dashboard.
+This can be done by navigating to ? > Get help & cases > Pick a Tile to Contact Support Submit a case.
+Click on the case, then use the Upload file button in the Files section.
 Please note the upload feature only accepts files 5MB or less.
 If the zip folder is too large, each file will need to be uploaded separately.
-Alternatively Cisco Meraki Support can also accept links to other sharing mechanisms, such as Dropbox.
+Alternatively, Cisco Meraki Support can also accept links to other sharing mechanisms, such as Dropbox.

-In order to analyze traffic that is specific to the problem, please provide the following in the Interactions section of the case.
-This can be done under Help > Cases.
-Click on the case, then use the Add a new comment button in the Interactions section.
+In order to analyze traffic that is specific to the problem, please provide the following in the Comments section of the case.
+This can be done under ? > Get help & cases > Recent cases.
+Click on the relevant case, then use the Add comment button in the Comments section.

 1. MAC Address or serial number of the AP